twosixlabs/armory/docs/metrics.md

 We have implemented the metrics in numpy, instead of using framework-specific metrics, to prevent expanding the required set of dependencies.
 Please see the relevant submodules in [armory/metrics](../armory/metrics/) for more detailed descriptions.

-### Custom Metrics

-TODO: describe how to add/register metrics, use them in configs, etc.

 ### Perturbation Metrics

 Perturbation metrics compare a benign and adversarially perturbed input and return a distance.